-- A. Schedule change requests after the second week of class will be discouraged and may be denied.
+- A. Schedule change requests at the start of the second week of class will be discouraged and may be denied.
 A student requesting a schedule change must have the approval of the instructors involved, parents or guardians, and a school administrator. - B. Determination of credit will be made upon a review of the student's performance in class at the point of the schedule change and the student's potential to complete the requirements of the added course.